Skip to content

 If you'd like your plugin to be hosted here please let me know (GH discussion or discord is fine) and I'd be happy to host it for you.

-mise has support for "plugin options" which is configuration specified in .mise.toml to change behavior of plugins.
+mise has support for "tool options" which is configuration specified in mise.toml to change behavior of tools.
 One example of this is virtualenv on python runtimes:

 toml